-This does not affect the inclusion of fully referenced and acknowledged third party material in the thesis submitted for examination purposes: it only applies to the deposit of the thesis into the University repository.
-Please contact WIRE at wire@wlv.ac.uk further advice and assistance with clearing third party material.
+This does not affect the inclusion of fully referenced third party material in the thesis submitted for examination purposes, it only applies to the deposit of the thesis into WIRE.
+This material can remain in the hardcopy, examination version of your thesis as long as it is considered unpublished.